 - The commit command saves changes made to policies during a session.
 The newly committed policy takes affect immediately for all new flows.
 Existing flows will transition onto the new policy shortly after the commit. - The abort command discards changes that have been made to policies during a session.

 To allow flexible order for policy editing, the policy>commit function cross references policy components to verify, among others:

-- Whether all ASO characteristics have a default value and are defined in the app-profile. - Limits checking.
+- Whether all ASO characteristics have a default value and are defined in the app-profile. - Checks whether limits are adhered.